Stuycs-K/project02-shell-09-gabaid-liange-hahk/README.md

 - Waiting until the exec'd program exits before going back to user input
 - Semicolons to separate commands
 - Prompt includes the cwd path
+- cd changes the current working directory
 - Quitting the shell with exit or Ctrl+D
+- Redirection and pipes with >, <, and |

 Attempted features: